adhyys07/ShoutLang/README.md

 # ShoutLang

-A fun, expressive, and beginner-friendly programming language inspired by shouting!
+A fun, expressive, and beginner-friendly programming language inspired by shouting(rage !!)
 This project includes a custom interpreter and a web playground for experimenting with ShoutLang code.

 ![ShoutLang Banner](playground/static/shoutlang-7-15-2025.png)